 3. Include Instructions

-Easy-to-read instructions are one of the most underrated aspects of successful packaging.
+Easy-to-read instructions are one of the most underrated aspects of a successful package.
 Professional packaging designs find a way to balance instructions without dominating the packaging with text.
-Your team can get creative by including instructions on the inside flaps of the packaging.
+Your team can get creative by including instructions on the inside flaps of the package.
 Or they can create a basic rundown of your product that blends in with the overall design.

-It’s also important your design team finds a way to incorporate information that you’re required to show into the packaging design.
-Depending on your product, you may need to disclose warnings and key ingredients on your packaging immediately.
+It’s also important your design team finds a way to incorporate information that you’re required to show into the package design.
+Depending on your product, you may need to disclose warnings and key ingredients on your package immediately.
 Bullet lists are an excellent tool for addressing multiple key points without taking up too much space.